mosra/m.css/doc/css/typography.rst

 =================

 Use :css:`.m-text-left`, :css:`.m-text-right` or :css:`.m-text-center` to
 align text inside its parent element.
-See
-`Floating around <{filename}/css/grid.rst#floating-around>`_ in the grid system for aligning and floating blocks in a similar way.
+Use :css:`.m-text-top`, :css:`.m-text-middle` and :css:`.m-text-bottom` to align text vertically for example in a table cell.
+See `Floating around <{filename}/css/grid.rst#floating-around>`_ in the grid system for aligning and floating blocks in a similar way.

 `Padding`_
 ==========